Rare (David Bowie album)

 The compilation contained rarities recorded between 1969 and 1980.
 RCA did not issue Rare in the United States; nor was the album reissued on CD along with most of Bowie's other RCA albums in 1984.

-On the UK Album Chart, where it remained for eleven weeks, the album peaked at number 34.
+On the UK Albums Chart, where it remained for eleven weeks, the album peaked at number 34.

 Track listing

 All songs are written by David Bowie except where noted.